infobloxopen/atlas-app-toolkit/query/README.md

 | ----------------- |------------------------------------------|
 | _fts              | A string expression which performs a full-text-search on the DB |

-Full-text-search is an optimized mechanism to retreive data from the DB efficiently when the user is only aware of some portion of the data they are searching.
+Full-text-search is an optimized mechanism to retrieve data from the DB efficiently when the user is only aware of some portion of the data they are searching.

 #### Example:
 Consider that you have the following objects: